sublee/subl.ee/docs/resume.md

 :   Focus on parallel and distributed deep learning to boost the training
     speed.

+    Reproduced [GPipe][], which is a pipeline parallelism framework with checkpointing by Google, in PyTorch and implemented [torchgpipe][] as a library.

-    Using Python 3, PyTorch, Horovod.
+    Using Python 3, PyTorch.

 Game Server Architect {: .label }
 What!
 Studio in [Nexon][], 2013--2018